pawn-lang/YSI-Includes/YSI_Data/y_foreach/internal.md

 7, 0 - End
 ```
 I did add efficient reverse iterators to the code once, but they doubled the
-memory usage and were rarely (if ever) used so were basically worthless.[/QUOTE]
+memory usage and were rarely (if ever) used so were basically worthless.